 Outside ballet, Laracey studies communications and business at Fordham University.
 She also performs with Satellite Ballet, a pickup company co-directed by her boyfriend of five years, fellow NYCB dancer Troy Schumacher.
 But her main focus remains her NYCB career.
 Her list of dream roles is long and varied: waltz girl in Serenade, Dewdrop in The Nutcracker, the Kay Mazzo role in Stravinsky Violin Concerto, Wheeldon’s After the Rain pas de deux.
 “To be completely honest, every day that schedule goes up is a good day or a bad day,” she says.
 “That’s what drives me and keeps me pushing.
 The rank doesn’t matter to me.”

-Kina Poon is a Dance Magazine associate editor.
+a Dance Magazine associate editor.